Call of the Sea: Plot

 Norah Everhart receives a package with a picture of her husband Harry, detailing coordinates to an island east of Otaheite (Tahiti).
 Harry had vanished after embarking on an expedition to find a cure for Norah's mysterious family illness, which is slowly killing her.
 Norah journeys to the island, which she had had recurring dreams of.
-Moving inland, she finds a camp used by the expedition, which consisted of Harry, reporter Cassandra Ward, mechanic Frank Dayton, dermatologist Ernest De Witt, stuntman Roy Granger, and their Tahitian guide Teaharoa.
+Moving inland, she finds a camp used by the expedition, which consisted of Harry, reporter Cassandra Ward, mechanic Frank Drayton, dermatologist Ernest De Witt, stuntman Roy Granger, and their Tahitian guide Teaharoa.

 The expedition had found a well used by the islanders for a ritual involving a black ichor.
 Impatient, Roy had used dynamite to blow open the well, accidentally killing himself and splatting De Witt's arm with the ichor.
 De Witt then started losing his sanity and developing skin blotches similar to Norah's.
 The team had attempted to replicate the ritual, but abandoned it after the ship that brought them, the Lady Shannon, had washed ashore nearby.
 Norah replicates the ritual, causing the well to fill with ooze with her inside.
 She experiences a vision in which she walks off a cliff into a river, while watched by a giant amphibious-looking creature, and finds herself transformed into a sea creature.

 Norah wakes up near the crashed Lady Shannon, and finds it torn apart with claw marks, with its crew missing.
 Norah finds the expedition had set up another camp, and De Witt, now insane, had stabbed Frank, but was stopped and tied up, later disappearing.
 The team had discovered an organ carved into the rocks and used it to open a passage to a temple on the island's peak.
 Norah travels to the temple, where the expedition had employed loudspeakers to use the organ's music to open the temple door.
 This caused a rockslide, while Frank had succumbed to his stab wound.
 After restoring power to the loudspeakers, Norah is knocked out, and dreams of a desert surrounded by the bones of sea creatures, and of her mother's music box, which played the organ's music.
 Singing it, Norah opens the temple, and finds a note by Harry explaining that she is not ill, but instead changing into something new.